garret-snitchler/BeholderHunt/documentation/mechanics.md

 		Darkness

 # Combat Mechanics
+Turn Based Combat

+Core inspiration is dragon quest/final fantasy

+Player options are:
+	Fight
+	Magic
+	Ability
+	Item
+	Flee
+		No guard, that will be covered by specific defensive spells/abilities Turns will be taken one at a time, no sort of "mass team ordering" since I sometimes find those systems frustrating

+There is NO xenoblade-style auto healing, resource management is an intentional aspect of the game.
+I'd love a system where players will actually want to buy and use items

+There will be some amount of elemental weaknesses/resistances, but I don't want SMT levels of importance on weakness targeting since that's mostly a caster thing

+No ATB, that's more complicated than I'd really want to go for.
+Going before the enemy is enough of an advantage for it to be Agility's main thing

 # Jobs
 Warrior - Or something along those lines, the intention with this class is to make a simple attack bot.
 Warriors are notable not for their abilities but for two traits: